-- Keep your back straight, core tight and start lowering your chest until it reaches close to the floor.
-Then return to the beginning to complete one rep. Do as many as reps you can.
+- Keep your back straight, core tight, and start lowering your chest until it reaches close to the floor.
+Then return to the beginning to complete one rep. Do as many reps as you can.

 - Perform every rep slowly and focus on your back muscles during the movement.